seddonym/layer_linter/docs/concepts.rst

 ---------

 *Contracts* are how you describe your architecture to Layer Linter.
 You write them in a ``layers.yml`` file.
-Each Contract contains two lists, ``layers`` and ``packages``.
+Each Contract contains two lists, ``layers`` and ``containers``.

 - ``layers`` takes the form of an ordered list with the name of each layer module, *relative to its parent package*.
   The order is from high level layer to low level layer.
-- ``packages`` lists the parent modules of the layers.
-If you have only one set of layers, there will be only one package: the top level package.
-However, you could choose to have a repeating pattern of layers across multiple subpackages; in which case, you would list each of those containing packages.
+- ``containers`` lists the parent modules of the layers, as *absolute names* that you could import, such as ``mypackage.foo``.
+If you have only one set of layers, there will be only one container: the top level package.
+  However, you could choose to have a repeating pattern of layers across multiple subpackages; in which case, you would include each of those subpackages in the containers list.

 You can have as many of these contracts as you like, and you give each one a name.

-**Example: single package contract**
+**Example: single container contract**

 The three-layered structure described earlier can be described by the following contract.
 Note that the layers have names relative to the single, containing package.

 .. code-block:: none